redis/redis-doc/docs/reference/protocol-spec.md

 {{% alert title="Map pattern in RESP2" color="info" %}}
 RESP2 doesn't have a map type.
-Maps in RESP2 are represented by arrays, in which each element is a key-value tuple.
+Maps in RESP2 are represented by arrays, in which each two element is a key-value tuple.
 Each tuple is an array with two elements, these being the key and the value.
 {{% /alert %}}